Divorce Attorney Services in Raleigh, NC

 The benefits of divorce mediation are that it’s less time consuming and costly than court hearings.
 It also gives you a say in the terms of your settlement.
 If you are unable to settle and go to court, a judge will make the decisions for you.

-How can our divorce attorneys help you?
+How can our divorce attorneys in Raleigh, NC help you?

-At your initial consultation, which is a confidential discussion of your situation, our attorneys will walk you through the divorce process in North Carolina, and help you determine your best course of action.
+At your initial consultation, which is a confidential discussion of your situation, our family law attorneys will walk you through the divorce process in North Carolina, and help you determine your best course of action.